awsdocs/amazon-transcribe-developer-guide/doc_source/how-it-works.md

 Amazon Transcribe analyzes audio files that contain speech and uses advanced machine learning techniques to transcribe the voice data into text\.
 You can then use the transcription as you would any text document\.

 To transcribe an audio file, Amazon Transcribe uses three operations:
-+ [StartTranscriptionJob](API_StartTranscriptionJob.md) – Starts an asynchronous job to transcribe the speech in an audio file to text\.
++ [StartTranscriptionJob](API_StartTranscriptionJob.md) – Starts a batch job to transcribe the speech in an audio file to text\.
 + [ListTranscriptionJobs](API_ListTranscriptionJobs.md) – Returns a list of transcription jobs that have been started\.
 You can specify the status of the jobs that you want the operation to return\.
 For example, you can get a list of all pending jobs, or a list of completed jobs\.
 + [GetTranscriptionJob](API_GetTranscriptionJob.md) – Returns the result of a transcription job\.
 The response contains a link to a JSON file containing the results\.